 Answer: The integration of the cloud with machine learning is termed intelligent cloud.
 Having ML algorithms and data storage on the cloud can greatly speed up the computation time.
 Most top cloud leaders offer ML capabilities.
 Some examples of ML using the cloud are cognitive cloud, chatbots, personal assistants, IoT, and business intelligence.

 The interviewer might ask you to write down formulae, draw diagrams, and explain concepts like linear regression, SVM, decision trees, and others using pictures.
-They might ask you one or two questions about real-life problems that can be solved using machine learning, such as:
+They might ask you one or two questions about real-life problems that you can solve using machine learning, such as:

 - Recommendation systems.